Sergio Markarián: Coaching career

 He managed Peru in a successful 2011 Copa América campaign with the team finished third after beating Venezuela 4–1, leaving fans to be enthusiastic about a possible football revival for Peru.
 However, the 2014 World Cup qualification became another disappointing campaign, with a 2–1 of Peru over his home ancestral team Uruguay in Lima meant that the Peruvians would miss another World Cup.
 In October 2013, Markarián resigned as head coach of the Peru national team.
 Peru would eventually qualify for World Cup four years later.

+On 12 February 2015 Markarian was appointed as the new head coach of the Greece national team.
+In July 2015, after a 2–1 loss against the Faroe Islands in qualifying for the 2016 European Championship, Markarian resigned.